MicroBioGenoHub/HIV-DRIVES/README.md

 - [Ivan Sserwadda](https://github.com/GunzIvan28)
 - [Gerald Mboowa](https://github.com/gmboowa)

+### 🙏 Acknowledgements

+### 🔌 Third Party Plugins

+This softwares' foundation is built using pre-existing tools.
+When using it, please don't forget to cite the following:

 Note: Current tests are on Ubuntu 18.04.6 LTS using paired end reads from the illumina platform